 So the baristas at the coffee shops make it look easy, but just how is a French vanilla cappuccino made, anyway?
 Ever wanted to find out?
 Here’s everything you need to know about making coffeehouse-style cappuccinos at home.

-Here are the steps to making a 12 ounce French vanilla cappuccino.
+Here are the steps to making a 12-ounce French vanilla cappuccino.

 Steaming the Milk

 Pour about 10 ounces of milk into a stainless steel steaming pitcher with a food thermometer, and place the steaming wand tip at the surface of the milk.
 Turn the dial counterclockwise to begin heating the milk.
 Raise the steaming wand tip just above the surface of the milk to create froth.
-A light hissing sound is the key to making the perfect froth, which should have the consistency of shaving cream.
+A light hissing sound is a key to making the perfect froth, which should have the consistency of shaving cream.

 Adding the French Vanilla

 About one to two ounces of French vanilla flavoring should be added to a 12-ounce drink.
 Many coffeehouses use Torani brand flavors, which are available at most specialty food stores in a smaller size.
 If you don’t have French vanilla syrup, you can easily make it by adding a little hazelnut syrup to the vanilla syrup.

 Allow the milk and froth to separate in the pitcher for about a minute.
 Before pulling the espresso shots, pour steamed milk into the mug or cup with the French vanilla flavoring until it is almost halfway full, using a spoon to hold back the froth.
 Next, gently spoon froth on the milk, saving about one to two inches of space for the shots.
 Stir well.